ramellose/mako_docs/content/demo/pisaster/connect.md

 We can use the <a href="https://neo4j.com/developer/docker-run-neo4j/">Neo4j Docker</a> container to run Neo4j without needing to deal with a complicated setup.
 For this demo, the following command was used to start the Docker container:

+{{< alert icon="👉" text="The Docker command below is given as multi-line command for clarity, but please use the single-line command for copy-pasting." >}}

 <pre><code>
 docker run --rm -d
            --publish=7475:7474